TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 • Key Features:
   - AWS creates, manages, and attaches policies to the role automatically.
   - Cannot be manually deleted or modified unless the associated service is removed.

+• Example Use Case:
+  - Amazon EC2 Auto Scaling creates a service-linked role that allows it to modify instance configurations, attach instances to load balancers, etc.